Minimum-CD/cd-manifesto/content/MinimumCD/SinglePath/_index.md

 ### What about emergency hotfixes that can't wait for the full pipeline?

 The pipeline should be fast enough to handle emergencies.
 If it's not, optimize the pipeline.
-A "fast-track" mode that skips some tests is acceptable, but it must still be the **same pipeline**, not a separate manual process.
+A "fast-track" mode that skips some tests is acceptable (see Common Patterns above), but it must still be the **same pipeline**, not a separate manual process.

 ### Can we manually patch production "just this once"?